patrickwayodi/pgnmoxi/README.md

 Pgnmoxi converts chess game PGN files to other formats.
 Pgnmoxi is written in Python and JavaScript using Jinja and jQuery.

-Please note that the project is still in a pre-alpha state so it should be used with care.

 ## Overview